-Telekinesis: This ring grants the ability to move objects with their mind, as the spell telekinesis, with a 200 lb limit.
+Telekinesis: This ring grants the ability to move objects with their mind, as the spell telekinesis.
 However, there's no limited duration when using the ring.

 Water Walking: Any character wearing this ring can walk on water as if it were solid, dry land.